Breeding history, population structure and inheritance of complex traits

-Species radiation and divergence involve the change in the genetic make-up as a result of both selection and stochastic processes.
+Species radiation and divergence involved the change in the genetic make-up as a result of both selection and stochastic processes.
 Hybridization of these diverged genomes within hybrids leads to novel phenotypes, including transgressive segregation and heterosis, in which the hybrids surpass its (homozygous) parents for growth and reproductive fitness.
-We study the interplay between genetic and phenotypic diversity in natural and mostly in experimental plant and yeast populations.
-This includes a continuous development of mapping populations and integration of genomic and resequencing data for studying the sources for genetic variation (in wild barley) and its association with complex phenotypes (initially in tomato and currently in sorghum and yeasts).
+We study the interplay between genetic and phenotypic diversity in natural and in experimental plant and yeast populations.
+This includes integration of next generation sequencing and genomic data for studying the sources for genetic variation (in wild barley) and its association with complex phenotypes (initially in tomato and currently in sorghum and yeasts).

 - Hübner, S., Günther, T., Flavell, A., Graner, A., Fridman, E., Korol, A., and Schmid, K. (2012) Islands and streams: Clusters and gene flow in wild barley populations from the Levant.
 Mol Ecol 21:1115-1129.